 "He was blown away," Jean Connolly reported to the group.

 Chairman Bob Connolly said Spaulding advised them that the next step would be to take the design back to the Board of Selectmen.
 When Connolly first met with the board in January, they had instructed him first to speak with Spaulding and then to come back with a more concrete design.
 The committee hopes to bring back their design to selectmen at their next meeting in March.

 The design has come a long way since Connolly's first discussion with the board.
 At the design subcommittee meeting on Tuesday night, designer Lee Rich presented the group with the most recent drawings for discussion.

 From an aerial view, the current design shows the monument shaped like a star; five paths would lead up to the five points of the star.

 Inside of the internal pentagon of the star would stand a two-inch thick slab of granite in the shape and dimensions of half of the pentagon.
 It is currently sketched at nine feet tall at its highest point.
 Contours of Iraq and Afghanistan would be etched in the granite, one country on either side of the slab.

-At the base of the slab, the American
+At the base of the slab, the American flag would fly.

 At each tip of the star, the committee had originally discussed placing a flag representing each branch of the military.